seek4science/seek-documentation/help/user-guide/bulk-change-sharing-permission.md

 ---
-title: SEEK User Guide - Bulk changing of sharing permissions
+title: Bulk changing of sharing permissions
-layout: page
+layout: user-guide-page
+sidebar: userguide
 ---

-# Bulk changing of sharing permissions

 You can change the sharing policy and permissions for your assets in batch.